Sergiu-Silaghi/Analog-Interface-for-ADC-Input/README.md

 ---

 ## Author
-University project developed as part of coursework related to **analog electronics and signal conditioning systems**.
+University project developed as part of coursework related to **Systems with Analog Integrated Circuits**.